noobiept/dota_guess_hero/readme.md

 Click on the hero to make a guess.
 You can also search for its name on the search entry, to filter the hero list.
 Press the `enter` key to guess the first element currently on the list.

+# Keyboard Shortcuts #

+- `down/right arrow` - Select the next valid hero in the list.
+- `up/left arrow` - Select the previous valid hero in the list.
+- `enter` - Try to guess the currently selected hero.

 # Usage #

 - `tsc --watch` -- Compiles on file changes.